 He is the Co-chair for Sana Symposium, a leading national CME meeting on psychedelic therapies.
 Also as a steering committee member for Psych Congress, he has been invited to present internationally on improving medication adherence, cannabis pharmacology, psychedelic assisted psychotherapy, grief psychotherapy, treatment-resistant depression, diagnosis and treatment of bipolar disorder, and the art and science of psychopharmacologic practice.
 He also keeps regular blogs on all things psychiatric, has been invited to speak at SXSW and the Aspen Health Ideas Festival, written for theLos Angeles Times, and interviewed in Forbes,and on the BBC World Service.

 Associate Clinical Professor, UC San Francisco School of Nursing

 The recipient of both the 2020 Hallie T Debas Academy of Medical Educators Excellence in Teaching Awardand the prestigious 2021 UCSF Academic Senate Distinction in Teaching Award, Andrew has been teaching at UC San Francisco since 2007, first as a volunteer Assistant Clinical Professor, currently appointed to a full time, Associate Clinical Professor position in the School of Nursing, Department of Community Health Services.
-He is faculty of record for several psychiatric nurse practitioner psychopharmacology courses, a general psychiatry survey course, and a first year clinical seminar.
+He is faculty of record for several psychiatric nurse practitioner psychopharmacology courses, a general psychiatry survey course, and a first and second year clinical seminars.